Melapress/wp-security-audit-log/readme.txt

 8. WP Security Audit Log is integrated with the built-in revision system of WordPress, thus allowing you to see what content changes users make on your WordPress posts, pages and custom post types.
 For more information read [Keep Record of All WordPress Content Changes with WP Security Audit Log Plugin](http://www.wpsecurityauditlog.com/wordpress-user-monitoring-plugin-releases/record-all-wordpress-content-changes-wp-security-audit-log-plugin/)

 == Changelog ==

+= 2.4.1 (2016-04-20) =

+Read the [WP Security Audit Log 2.4 release notes](https://www.wpsecurityauditlog.com/wordpress-user-monitoring-plugin-releases/timezone-settings) for a detailed overview of what is new in this version.

+* **New Features**
+	* New setting allowing the users to select the alerts' timestap (UTC or WordPress' configured timezone)

+* **New WordPress Security Alerts for Content title changes**
+	* 2086: User changed the title of a post
+	* 2087: User changed the title of a page
+	* 2088: User changed the title of a custom post type

 = 2.4 (2016-03-28) =